South Atlantic Water Science Center - South Carolina

 To listen to this podcast:

 [Intro audio] Welcome to the USGS South Carolina Water Science podcast.
 Water Science for a Changing World.
-Today on our program, a recent interview with Eric Strom, Director of the South Carolina Water Science Center.
+Today on our program, a recent interview with Eric Strom, Director of the South Atlantic Water Science Center - South Carolina.
 Stand by for programming.

-Donna London: We are at the South Carolina Water Resources Conference in North Charleston South Carolina and I am talking with Eric Strom and he is Director of the U.S. Geological Service South Carolina Water Science Center.
+Donna London: We are at the South Carolina Water Resources Conference in North Charleston South Carolina and I am talking with Eric Strom and he is Director of the U.S. Geological Service South Atlantic Water Science Center - South Carolina.
 Eric, thanks for joining us this afternoon.

 Eric Strom: My pleasure.